Spartan-CSharp/HotelManagementApp/README.md

 ### Rooms Table

-The homework from Lesson 36, Rooms Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+The homework from Lesson 37, Rooms Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create the table that holds the rooms.

 ### Guests Table

-The homework from Lesson 37, Guests Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+The homework from Lesson 38, Guests Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create the table that holds the guests of the hotel.

+### Bookings Table

+The homework from Lesson 39, Guests Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create the table that holds the room reservations (bookings).